 A test check carried out in four divisions namely, Aurangabad, Mumbai, Nashik and Pune to ascertain the levy and recovery of interest on delayed payment of tax by field offices and maintenance of Interest Order Registers revealed that only Nashik division had maintained the said registers up to 2007-08 and manual procedure of maintaining registers has been discontinued.
 As per the procedure prescribed in the Manual of Procedure of Return Branch, 2007, the interest orders should be generated on MAHAVIKAS and issued to the dealers.
 We, however, noticed that such notices were not generated for the period 2008-09 to 2010-11.
 Further, though the notices were generated for 2011-12 and 2012-13 they were not issued to the dealers.
-Our analysis of the cases23 relating to payment made against VAT returns revealed that for the period 2008-09 to 2010-11 the interest leviable worked out to '125.03 crore as shown below:
+Our analysis of the cases23 relating to payment made against VAT returns revealed that for the period 2008-09 to 2010-11 the interest leviable worked out to ₹ 125.03 crore as shown below:

-single forms.
+We calculated the interest leviable only in respect of returns where dealer has not indicated any interest liability for delayed payment of tax and has filed returns for a period using single forms.
 The due dates of payment were calculated on the basis of the dealer's returns frequency as given in the MAHAVIKAS database and tax payments matching the prescribed periodicity of dealer's returns were considered.
 The interest was calculated for the number of months or part of a month of delay at the prescribed rate of one quarter per cent for each month or part thereof of delay.